Guidelines for forming a new unit

 Procedure for Forming a New Unit

 The Herb Society of America wants to ensure that all units are successful.
-Before considering unit status, the Board of Directors recommends one of the following:
+Before considering unit status, the Board of Directors recommends that at a minimum a proposed unit should:

 We suggest the following procedure for forming a new unit: